See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Detailed Experimental Setup

-This section provides additional experimental setup details.
-Section~\ref{subappendix:detailsOfAgenticBenchmark} presents details for the state control benchmark.
+This section provides the comprehensive experimental configuration.
+Section~\ref{subappendix:detailsOfStateControlBenchmark} presents details for the state control benchmark.
+Section~\ref{subappendix:evaluationOfAMR} outlines the detailed evaluation process for AMR.
 Section~\ref{subappendix:detailsOfAgenticBenchmark} presents details for the agentic benchmark.
 Section~\ref{subappendix:detailsOfDynamicEvaluationBenchmark} presents the details for the dynamic evaluation Benchmark.
-Section~\ref{subappendix:evaluationOfAMR} outlines the detailed evaluation process for AMR.
+Section~\ref{subappendix:implementationtailsOfStaR} provides the training and testing implementation details of StaR.